Madscientiste/pymodm/README.rst

 PyMODM is a "core" ODM, meaning that it provides simple, extensible functionality that can be leveraged by other libraries to target platforms like Django.
-At the same time, PyMODM is powerful enough to be used for developing applications on its own. ~~Because MongoDB engineers are involved in developing and maintaining the project, PyMODM will also be quick to adopt new MongoDB features.~~
+At the same time, PyMODM is powerful enough to be used for developing applications on its own.

+|ss| Because MongoDB engineers are involved in developing
+and maintaining the project, PyMODM will also be quick to adopt new MongoDB features. |se|

 Support / Feedback
 ==================